List of Marvel Comics characters: P: Malcolm Powder in other media

-Malcolm Joseph Ducasse appears in series set in the Marvel Cinematic Universe, portrayed by Eka Darville.
-This version is Jessica Jones' neighbor and associate.
+A character based on Malcolm Powder named Malcolm Ducasse appears in series set in the Marvel Cinematic Universe, portrayed by Eka Darville.
+He is Jessica Jones' neighbor and associate.

 Powderkeg

 Powderkeg is a supervillain appearing in American comic books published by Marvel Comics.

-Publication history

 Powderkeg first appeared in Captain Marvel Special #1 and was created by Dwayne McDuffie and Mark D. Bright.

-Fictional character biography

 Little is known about the man who became Powderkeg.
 He was a mercenary hired to steal high-tech circuitry for Brazilian crime lord Kristina Ramos.
-He ran afoul of Captain Marvel II (Monica Rambeau) who had thought she lost her powers after stopping a mutated Marrina.
+He ran afoul of Captain Marvel (Monica Rambeau) who had thought she lost her powers after stopping a mutated Marrina.
 She encounters Powderkeg and used her new powers to defeat him.
 Powderkeg fights the Avengers during a failed mass prison escape occurring at the Vault ("Venom Deathrap: The Vault").
 During the incident, he follows the leader of the breakout, Venom.
 Teamed with Mentallo and Vermin, they temporarily defeat Iron Man and Hank Pym.
 The entire breakout is soon neutralized by technological means, with energy pumped through Mentallo.

 Powderkeg is later recruited by Doctor Octopus to join his incarnation of the Masters of Evil during the Infinity War.
 The Masters of Evil confront the Guardians of the Galaxy in the Avengers Mansion.
 Everyone becomes embroiled in a fight against evil doubles of both teams.
 Magus, the villain behind the Infinity War, had recruited an army of super-powered doubles to defeat and absorb Earth's superpowered resistance.
 Both groups work together to survive the assault.
 Doctor Octopus wants to continue his assault on the Mansion and on the Guardians.
 Powderkeg and his other allies disagree, unwilling to turn on those who they had fought besides minutes earlier.
 The Masters turn on Octopus, pursuing him out of the Mansion.

-At some point, Powderkeg is captured and imprisoned, where he would later team up with a number of other villains against the She-Hulk, although they are defeated.
-He has appeared in Brand New Day as one of the patrons of the Bar With No Name.
-At some point in time between then and the fall of Norman Osborn, he was captured and sent to the Raft, where, during a visit by the Avengers Academy, there was a power failure caused by team member Hazmat.
-The power failure enables the prisoners to riot.
-Powderkeg almost crushes Hazmat and Mettle, but the timely intervention of Tigra saved them.
-He is put back in his cell in the end.

-Powers and abilities

 Powderkeg is superhumanly strong and highly resistant to injury.
-Further, he sweats a nitroglycerin-like compound which can detonate on impact, lending explosive force to his punches.
+He sweats a nitroglycerin-like compound which can detonate on impact, lending explosive force to his punches.

-Power Mongoose
+Power Man

-Power Mongoose is an anthropomorphic mongoose and animal version of Power Man.
+Power Man is the name of three characters in Marvel Comics.

 Powerlift

-Powerlift (Keisha Kwan) is a fictional character appearing in American comic books published by Marvel Comics.
+Powerlift (Keisha Kwan) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Cody Ziglar and Federico Vicentini, first appeared in Miles Morales: Spider-Man vol. 2 #13 (December 2023).